montagejs/collections/README.md

 ### Map Changes

-A map change listener receives notifications for the creation, removal, or updates for any item in a map data structure.
+A map change listener receives notifications for the creation, removal, or updates for any entry in a map data structure.

 With the `listen/array-changes` module required, `Array` can also dispatch map changes for the values at each index.